thelindr/Flexbox/README.md

 ### :boom: Success!

-After completeting this assignment, you should be comfortable using flexbox to create layouts in CSS.
-Finally, you should understand the difference between this way of layouting and the more traditionally, it's pros and cons and when it's suitable to use which one.
+After completing this assignment, you should be comfortable using flexbox to create layouts in CSS.
+Finally, you should understand the difference between layout with flexbox vs layout using floats, and the pros and cons of both.

 ---